Wyverical/Mercedes-Car-Model-Analysis/Exploratory Data Analysis/README.md

-# Exploratory Data Analysis for Mercedes Benz Car Models
+# Exploratory Data Analysis on Mercedes Benz Car Models

 [![Click to Know more](Demovideo.gif)](https://youtu.be/YlBAKiUnp_Q)